EMPATHICA

 Introduction

 The designers and programmers of EMPATHICA are: Alex Bass, Rob Disano, Ian Forneri, James Kendle, and Corey Manning.
-Eugene Solodkin provided additional development.
+Eugene Solodkin provided much additional development, as did Philipp Freese and Jakob Willer.

 To use the Macintosh version, proceed as follows: